Nkrajnc/vabisabi-test/README.md

 A Playwright end-to-end (E2E) testing project for BTC City Estate property listings web application.

 ## Overview
-This project automates browser-based tests for the BTC City Estate platform, focusing on property listing features, filtering, navigation, and UI validation.
-It uses [Playwright](https://playwright.dev/) with TypeScript for robust, maintainable, and parallelizable test execution.
+This project contains a Playwright end-to-end (E2E) test suite for the BTC City Estate platform.

+The suite focuses on **critical user journeys**:
+- property discovery (listing)
+- filtering behavior
+- navigation to detail pages
+- basic edge cases and negative scenarios

+## Testing Approach

+The test suite follows a **risk-based approach**, prioritizing flows that deliver the most business value:

+- Property search and filtering (core user flows)
+- Property detail navigation
+- UI consistency between listing and detail views

+Edge cases are included where they provide meaningful coverage, such as:
+- restrictive filters returning empty states
+- navigation state (back button behavior)

+Lower-value areas such as visual polish and deep form validation are intentionally not covered in automation and are better suited for exploratory testing.

 ## Project Structure
 ```